What Can Consumers Expect After the Formation of Malaysia SST?

 It was in May this year that the Ministry of Finance in Malaysia declared the abolishment of the GST or the Goods and Services Tax.
-The government added that the Malaysia SST or the Sales and Services Tax will be reintroduced in its place.
+The government introduced the Malaysia SST or the Sales and Services Tax in its place.
 The nation’s tax system underwent a transition as a part of the economic reforms as was promised by Dr. Mahathir Mohamad, the country’s new Prime Minister.
 He had a dramatic comeback to the power by defeating the Barisan Nasional coalition.
 The transition from the Goods and Services Tax to Sales and Services Tax may pose some challenges for the businesses of Malaysia as well as their payroll departments.

-5. The registered people need to maintain all the relevant records for the SST submissions for up to 7 years in:
+Taxpayers need to maintain all the relevant records for the SST submissions for up to 7 years in:

-- In the hard or soft copy
+- Hard or Soft copy

-- In English or Bahasa Melayu
+- English or Bahasa Melayu

 - In Malaysia excerpt allowed by Director General or DG

 The finer details of Sales and Service Tax (Malaysia SST)

 1. The process of registration for non-GST and GST registered people

 You can do the SST registration through an online system called MySST.
 This applies to both, GST as well as non-GST registered people.